 He hauled everything into the nursery where a bassinet, bouncy chair and Bumbo seat awaited.
 The nursery was full and we hadn't paid for any of it!

 Again, my sister and my friend, Heather, had loaded me down with there genorosity.
 But what if you don't have generous people in your life?

 My number one peice of advice: Ignore all the lists of things magazines and books tell you that you need to have a baby.
 You only need as much stuff as your budget can handles.

 Here are the musts:

-- Car seat - extreme caution should be used if puschasing a used carseat.
+Car seat - extreme caution should be used if purchasing a used carseat.
 I would advise against it.
 Here is why.

 Here are somethings that are great to have but you could do without them:

 Now, I say you don't need a bouncy chair, but considering my son slept in that thing the first month of his life, maybe I should move it to the must have spot???